briancatraguna/star_simulator/README.md

 4. ```star_sim_with_angular_rate.py```.
 <br>Generates the star tracking video and the video will be automatically saved under the directory ```sample_tracking_videos/``` with ```.avi``` extension.
 5. ```gui_root.py```
-<br>The graphical user interface for the simulator that I'm currently developing.
+<br>Run this to get a more user friendly interface.
+This is the graphical user interface based star simulator.

 ## Dependencies
 Before running ```star_simulator.py```, [Python](https://www.python.org/downloads/) must be installed and the following libraries: